-The Company requested Grant Thornton to provide it with a letter addressed to the SEC stating whether or not Grant Thornton agrees with the above disclosures and Grant Thornton provided this letter.
+The Company requested Grant Thornton to provide it with a letter addressed to the SEC stating whether or not Grant Thornton agreed with the above disclosures and Grant Thornton provided this letter.

-In November 2009, the audit committee of the Board conducted a review of the selection of the Company's independent registered public accounting firm.
+In November 2009, the Audit Committee of the Board conducted a review of the selection of the Company's independent registered public accounting firm.
 As part of this process, the Company contacted two other independent registered public accounting firms and solicited input from them on their ability to provide the audit services that the Company requires.
 Specifically, the Company sought detailed information about their experience auditing other BDCs that have elected to be taxed as regulated investment companies.
 The Company contacted these two other independent registered public accounting firms for the audit of its annual financial statements for the fiscal year ending September 30, 2010.

-On February 11, 2010, upon the recommendation of the audit committee of the Board, the Board engaged PwC to serve as the Company's new independent registered public accounting firm to audit the Company's consolidated financial statements for the fiscal year ending September 30, 2010.
+On February 11, 2010, upon the recommendation of the Audit Committee of the Board, the Board engaged PwC to serve as the Company's new independent registered public accounting firm to audit the Company's consolidated financial statements for the fiscal year ending September 30, 2010.

-During the fiscal years ended September 30, 2008 and 2009 and through February 11, 2010, the date of engagement of PwC, neither the Company, nor any person on its behalf, has consulted with PwC with respect to either the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, and no written report or oral advice was provided by PwC to the Company that PwC concluded was an important factor considered by the Company in reaching a decision as to the accounting, auditing, or financial reporting issue.
+During the fiscal years ended September 30, 2008 and 2009 and through February 11, 2010, the date of engagement of PwC, neither the Company, nor any person on its behalf, consulted with PwC with respect to either the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, and no written report or oral advice was provided by PwC to the Company that PwC concluded was an important factor considered by the Company in reaching a decision as to the accounting, auditing, or financial reporting issue.

 It is expected that a representative of PwC will be present at the Annual Meeting and will have an opportunity to make a statement if he or she chooses and will be available to answer questions.
-It is expected that a representative of Grant Thornton will not be present at the Annual Meeting.